Privacy Policy

 2.7 Consent

-3. Data collection when calling up the website
+3. Data collection when accessing the website

 3.1 Cookies